 Goal of the Game

-Start tracking the budget and popularity for each Space Program.The Space Program Budget has no limits, and it starts at 30 , while Popularity is moving on a scale of 1 to 12, starting from 10.
+Start tracking the budget and popularity for each Space Program.The Space Program Budget has no limits and starts at 30 , while Popularity moves on a scale of 1 to 12, starting from 10.

 Give 30 money each to the Engineers.

-A) Strategic discussion
+1) Strategic discussion

-B) Simultaneous Actions
+2) Simultaneous Actions

 For the Politicians

-1) Preparations subphase
+2.1) Preparations subphase

-Both Politicians receive 4 Influence and 4 Bluff Tokens.
-The player with the First Player Marker gets +1 Bluff token and starts the round.The Politicians place Maneuver cards one player after the other on one position on the Politics section beginning with the First Player, or they pass.
-If both players pass consecutively, this subphase ends.
+Both Politicians receive four Influence and four Bluff tokens.
+The player with the First Player Marker gets +1 Bluff token and starts the round.Beginning with the First Player, the Politicians alternate either placing Maneuver Cards on one position on the Politics section or passing.
+If one player passes and the next player plays a card, the player who had previously passed is allowed to play a card in response.
+Once both players pass consecutively, this subphase ends.

-2) Actions subphase
+2.2) Actions subphase